pdjr-build/swipe-handler/README.md

 default _sensitivity_ which gives a reasonable response for full screen swipes.

-The handler provides in-built support for toggling the CSS class of _panels_ in response to swipes, but also implements a callback mechanism which can be used by the host application alongside or instead of this default behaviour.
+When a swipe is detected the handler will perform some action: the built-in default action just toggles the CSS class of _panels_ using a strategy which maintains the idea of a 'selected' panel.
+Swiping moves the selected panel forwards and backwards through the _panel_ collection.
+Other, or additional, actions can be implemented by the host application and executed through a callback mechanism.

 The _panel_ collection monitored by __SwipeHandler__ can be built at once or incrementally allowing the handler to be used in both static and dynamic document contexts.

+## Instantiating and configuring SwipeHandler

 __SwipeHandler__ is instantiated by a call to ```new SwipeHandler([options])```.
 The _options_ argument is not required, but can be used to tailor the behaviour of